Marcel Theroux: Early life

-Marcel Raymond Theroux was born on 13 June 1968 in Kampala, the son of American travel writer Paul Theroux (who was teaching at Makerere University at the time) and his English then-wife Anne (née Castle).
+Marcel Raymond Theroux was born on 13 June 1968 in Kampala, Uganda, the son of American travel writer Paul Theroux (who was teaching at Makerere University at the time) and his English then-wife Anne (née Castle).
 He is of French-Canadian and Italian descent through his father.
 He is the older brother of documentary filmmaker Louis Theroux, the cousin of actor Justin Theroux, and the nephew of writers Alexander Theroux and Peter Theroux.
 He spent the first two years of his life in Singapore, where his father taught at the National University of Singapore and where his brother was born.

 When Theroux was two years old, he moved with his family to his mother's native England, where he was raised in the Wandsworth area of London.
 After attending a state primary school, he boarded at Westminster School and became close friends with future deputy prime minister Nick Clegg.
 He studied English literature at Clare College, Cambridge, then won a fellowship to Yale University to study international relations with a specialisation in Soviet and East European Studies.